 The results of blepharoplasty become increasingly noticeable as swelling and bruising subside.
 After a few weeks, the full effects of eyelid rejuvenation should be obvious.

 One of the reasons patients choose eyelid surgery is because they desire long-lasting results.
 The surgical tightening of the skin around the eyes can take years off of the appearance of the face.
 This more youthful appearance can last several years, especially with good skin and sun care.
 Of course, aging continues to affect the tightness of the skin, and some patients choose to manage this with follow-up treatments such as laser resurfacing, injectable wrinkle-reducers, or a second blepharoplasty.

-Performed by a board-certified plastic surgeon, blepharoplasty has relatively low risk for significant complications.
-Thousands of procedures are performed every year.
+Performed by a board-certified plastic surgeon, blepharoplasty has a relatively low risk for significant complications.
+We perform thousands of these procedures every year.
 The most common risks for blepharoplasty, as with all surgical procedures, include:

 - Adverse reaction to anesthesia